oampo/thinkful-projects/React/lightsout.md

-# Lights Out game using React
+title:                  Lights Out: Using React

-## Metadata
-Author: Thomas Peterson
+description:            Build React components to control a set of lights.
+duration:               4 hours
-Level: Intermediate
+skill_level:            Intermediate
-Topics: React, Click Handlers, Solvers (Advanced)
+core_concepts:          React, Click Handlers, Solvers (Advanced)
+prerequisite_concepts:  [To come]

+tags:                   React
+date_implemented:       June 30, 2015
+slug:                   lights-out-react

 You go over to your friend Jigsaw's house for a sleepover and after watching Mean Girls twice, you decide it's time to hit the hay.
 When you get to the guest